nikosarcevic/journals_tex_templates/README.md

 **This is a community effort to collect all journal TeX/LaTeX templates in one place.
 Everyone welcome to contribute!** :shipit:

-*All descriptions copied from the respective pages.*
+*DISCLAIMER: All descriptions copied from the respective pages.
+Claiming NO ownership, this is just a repository of what is publicly available.*

 ***